lopez0505/PowerShell-Docs/reference/7.3/CimCmdlets/Invoke-CimMethod.md

 Specifies the resource uniform resource identifier (URI) of the resource class or instance.
 The URI is used to identify a specific type of resource, such as disks or processes, on a computer.

-A URI consists of a prefix and a path to a resource.
-For example:
+A URI consists of a prefi and a path to a resource.
+For eample:

 `http://schemas.microsoft.com/wbem/wsman/1/wmi/root/cimv2/Win32_LogicalDisk`